LeelaKrishna2006/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 /*
 Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: NALLAMALLI VENKATA CHETAN SATWIK
+Developed by: ARANI VENKATA SUNDARA LEELA KRISHNA
-RegisterNumber: 212224240100
+RegisterNumber: 212224240013
 */